FionnBrowne/THEORY-OF-ALGORITHMS/README.md

 # List of contents
 ***

-# What is this repository
+# What is this repository for?
 ***
-## This repository contains lab work from my course Theory of Algorithms & my project on the Post Correspondence Problem and the Countdown Numbers Game.
-These notebooks demonstrate my work on the on explaning the contents and examples of their topics.
+## This repository contains lab work from my course [`Theory of Algorithms`](https://learnonline.gmit.ie/course/view.php?id=5197) & my project work on the [`Post Correspondence Problem`](https://github.com/FionnBrowne/THEORY-OF-ALGORITHMS/blob/main/post-correspondence.ipynb)(PCP) and the [`Countdown Numbers Game`](https://github.com/FionnBrowne/THEORY-OF-ALGORITHMS/blob/main/countdown.ipynb) using Python libraries.
+These [`Jupyter notebooks`](https://jupyter.org/) demonstrate my work on explaining the contents and examples of their topics.
+- Some of the tools used in the PCP notebook were [`Sets`](https://docs.python.org/3/tutorial/datastructures.html#sets), [`Tuples`](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences) and [`Itertools`](https://realpython.com/python-itertools/).
+These Libraries are provided by Python, which was used to show an example of what the PCP is and to form a Bounded version.
+- The [`Countdown`](https://github.com/FionnBrowne/THEORY-OF-ALGORITHMS/blob/main/countdown.ipynb) notebook is an overview of the British tv game show, how complex the numbers section of the show is and a Python function to solve it.

 ![Jupyter notebooks](https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Jupyter_logo.svg/414px-Jupyter_logo.svg.png)